 Version 3.0 of AML is not constrained to 8 characters and has a greater flexibility in terms of its content.

-In all versions the 3 character extension signifies the update number of the cell in exactly the same way as an ENC.
-For base cells this will always be "000".
+In all versions the 3-character extension signifies the update number of the cell in the same way as an ENC.